SoGCuicui/Sticky-Hopper---Server-Side-Only/README.md

 **Since version 3.0**, for Minecraft ≥ 1.17.1, it is possible to filter non-stackable items!

 This is a customizable option that is disabled by default.
-Indeed, the initial idea behind this Hopper is to have a vanilla-friendly behavior, and adding the ability of sorting non-stackable items is quite overkill!
+Indeed, the initial idea behind this Hopper is to have a vanilla-friendly behavior, and, I think you'll agree, adding the ability of sorting non-stackable items is quite overkill!

 #### Usage